Chain Bridge in Budapest, viewed from the Buda Castle, at night.

 Chain Bridge in Budapest

-The Széchenyi Chain Bridge, a monumental suspension bridge spanning the Danube in Budapest, stands as a testament to engineering ingenuity and historical significance.
-Connecting Buda and Pest since the mid-19th century, it symbolizes the city’s unity and resilience.
+The Széchenyi Chain Bridge, a monumental suspension bridge spanning the Danube, stands as a testament to engineering ingenuity and historical significance.
+Connecting Buda and Pest since the mid-19th century, it symbolizes the unity and resilience of Budapest.

 Chain Bridge History